Proper Mowing of Tall Fescue

 One of the easiest ways to promote a healthy lawn is to practice proper mowing habits.
 We recommend you follow these mowing best practices—and of course, make sure to water too!
+Alongside our lawn treatment services at Virginia Green, if you follow these tips then your lawn will be looking great in no time.

 The ideal mowing height for Tall Fescue is 3.5-4 inches.
 Virginia Green recommends always keeping the mower deck at the highest possible setting.
 Check the mowing height by placing a ruler in your lawn and measure the grass from the soil to the tip of the leaf blade after it is mowed.